-22.3.183.1.1.21 All landmarks, views and vistas will be identified in the City-Wide Urban Design Guidelines and Area-specific Urban Design Guidelines and preserved to help orient pedestrians moving through the city.
+3.1.1.21 All landmarks, views and vistas will be identified in the City-Wide Urban Design Guidelines and Area-specific Urban Design Guidelines and preserved to help orient pedestrians moving through the city.

-Landmarks are prominent, memorable landscapes and buildings that are recognizable for their symbolic significance. cultural heritage values, special visual appeal or a combination of these factors.
-In addition to the well-known civic examples such as the City Hall, Gage Park and the Rose Theatre, there are numerous other significant landmarks that include places of worship, schools, high rise apartment rbuildings) hatural heritage features, landce, cparks across the city.s, special visual such as the City Hall, Gage Park and the Rose Theatre, there are numerous other significant landmarks that include places of worship, schools, high rise apartment buildings, natural heritage features, and parks across the City.
+Landmarks are prominent, memorable landscapes and buildings that are recognizable for their symbolic significance, cultural heritage values, special visual appeal or a combination of these factors.
+In addition to the well-known civic examples such as the City Hall, Gage Park and the Rose Theatre, there are numerous other significant landmarks that include places of worship, schools, high rise apartment buildings, natural heritage features, and parks across the City.

-22.3.193.1.1.22 Opportunities for view corridors and focal points will be created through proposed developments to reinforce the land use pattern and public spaces. -This may include:

-- .aa.
-The placement of windows, balconies or terraces of new buildings oriented toward important points of interest such as public open spaces;

-- -bb.
-Views developed from the pedestrian environment into the interior public spaces of buildings, such as entry halls, lobbies, or other active use areas; and,

-- -ec.
-Views into the active-use spaces of buildings to strengthen the physical and visual connections between these buildings and the adjacent sidewalk.

-- 22.3.203.1.1.23

-All development will be planned and arranged to contribute to a distinctive skyline in Urban Centres and will not detract from improve and enhance the existing skyline or important views.
+- 3.1.1.22 Opportunities for view corridors and focal points will be created through proposed developments to reinforce the land use pattern and public spaces.
+This may include: - The placement of windows, balconies or terraces of new buildings oriented toward important points of interest such as public open spaces; - b.
+Views developed from the pedestrian environment into the interior public spaces of buildings, such as entry halls, lobbies, or other active use areas; and, - c.
+Views into the active-use spaces of buildings to strengthen the physical and visual connections between these buildings and the adjacent sidewalk. - 3.1.1.23 All development will be planned and arranged to contribute to a distinctive skyline in Urban Centres and will improve and enhance the existing skyline or important views.
 A distinctive skyline is identifiable and contributes to the character of a place.
-Buildings maywill include high-quality and innovative tower design, which are subject to the City's Urban Design Review Panel.

-- 22.3.213.1.1.24 When a development includes parks, the natural heritage system and open space uses, the street network will be designed in a manner that provides views and access to these features.

-- 3.1.1.25 Development that includes a High-Rise or

-High-Rise Plus building will consider the

-impacts of the development on the skyline,

-by demonstrating that the proposed building

-contributes to a cohesive silhouette

-comprised of a diversity of building heights

-and architectural expressions.
+Buildings will include high-quality and innovative tower design. - 3.1.1.24 When a development includes parks, the natural heritage system and open space uses, the street network will be designed in a manner that provides views and access to these features. - 3.1.1.25 Development that includes a High-Rise or High-Rise Plus building will consider the impacts of the development on the skyline, by demonstrating that the proposed building contributes to a cohesive silhouette comprised of a diversity of building heights and architectural expressions.